Catchpole

-Catchpole is an uncommon surname, being a type of tax collector in medieval England.
-The name is a combination of Old English (cace-, catch) and medieval Latin (pullus, a chick).
-It derives from the image that people who owed tax were as difficult to catch as farmyard hens.
+Catchpole is a surname and type of tax collector in medieval England.
+It is a combination of Old English (cace-, catch) and medieval Latin (pullus, a chick) and derives from the idea that people who owed tax were as difficult to catch as farmyard hens.
 The Catchpole name is from Dorset, southern England.

-At that time, tax-gathering was contracted out, a system called tax farming.
-The catchpole paid a lump sum to be authorised to collect taxes from a given area or population, and was then able to keep whatever he could extract, using almost any method he came up with.

-Later, the duties of the 'catchpole' were those of a legal official, working for the bailiff.
+At that time, tax-gathering was contracted out in a system called tax farming.
+The catchpole paid a lump sum for authority to collect taxes from a given area or population, and was then able to keep whatever he could, using almost any method.
+Later, his duties were those of a legal official, working for the bailiff.
 He was mainly responsible for collecting debts, using methods hardly more restrained than those of his tax gathering forebears.

-The suggestion that the name derives from a long wooden pole with a noose or barbed fork on one end, used to apprehend those who owed money, is incorrect.
-However 'catchpole' is the name of such a tool, used still today, mostly by animal control officials to ensnare uncontrolled animals such as aggressive dogs.